-Creditors who hold a judicial or conventional hypothec registered against real estate are entitled to a preference over the proceeds of sale of any property on which their charge is secured.
-If there are a number of registered hypothec, preference is determined by the date of creation.
+Immovable property: creditors who hold a judicial or conventional hypothec registered against real estate are entitled to a preference over the proceeds of sale of any property on which their charge is secured.
+If there are a number of registered hypothecs, preference is determined by the date of creation.
 This is not subject to any other preference or clawback rights.
-Where the asset owner has been declared en désastre, the collateral will fall into the désastre estate and the Viscount will take the collateral subject to the hypothec.
+Where the real estate owner has been declared en désastre, the collateral will fall into the désastre estate and the Viscount will take the collateral subject to the hypothec.